ORESoftware/npm-link-up/README.md

 1. Using the "searchRoots" directory/ies, the tool looks for the NPM package roots that match the names in the "list" property in the npm-link-up.json file.
-This is nice because you can move projects around on your filesystem at will, and the tool still works; it also requires less configuration.
+This is nice because you can move projects around on your filesystem at will, and the tool still works; it also requires less configuration, and fewer command line arguments, etc.

 2. It moves up the dependency tree, for each dependency z, it runs

     *  ```cd <package z>```     # change directory to the package root
-    *  ```npm install```        # self-explanatory, always runs this, for the obvious reasons
+    *  ```npm install```        # self-explanatory; will run this if --install flag is used or, install
     *  ```npm link <x>```       # runs this for each dependency, that is in the list above.
     *  ```npm link .```         # links the local project globally
     *  ```npm link <z>```       # if "linkToItself" is true, will link the project to itself (useful for running the tests)